Sage-Bionetworks/schematic/DOCUMENTATION.md

 ```
 </blockquote>
 </details>
+-->
 </hr>

 <a name="metadata_upload"></a>
 ## Metadata upload

-<details><summary>At present, the DCC supports a web-based metadata upload via the Data Curator web app.</summary>
+<details><summary>At present, the DCC supports a web-based metadata upload via the Data Curator web app in Synapse.</summary>
  <blockquote>

    We are working on providing